 Additionally i look at other VR titles at the moment that incorporate different inventory system that requires the user to interact with it on the fly while dealing with the VR world around them.

-And that i personally feel leads to the user feeling like they are less in control and not as engaged with the experience as a whole.
+And that implementation of UI i personally feel leads to the user feeling like they are less in control and not as engaged with the experience as a whole.

 Where as creating an inventory space for the user to visit, it gives them that moment to breath and think about their strategy as any game player would in normal console games when heading to the equipment menu, it also gives that user a sense of control still, Though its not immersive to be teleported out into a safe room, it is immersive by giving the user a sense of greater control.